-It is the policy of Anderson University to comply with Title IX of the Education Amendments of 1972, which prohibits discrimination (including sexual harassment and sexual misconduct or violence) based on sex in the University's educational programs and activities.
+It is the policy of Anderson University to comply with all applicable provisions of Title IX, which prohibit discrimination (including sexual harassment and sexual misconduct or violence) based on sex in the University's educational programs and activities.
 Title IX also prohibits retaliation for asserting or otherwise participating in claims of sex discrimination, harassment, or misconduct.